 This page updated March 12 and includes events to end of April, 2017.

 See the COMING EVENTS page for detailed information.

 The CURRENT COMETS page has more details and finder charts for visible comets.

 Several planets are visible in the west after sunset in the first months of 2017.
-Mars is still a reddish dot above the SW horizon and will continue to be visible until late spring 2017 and Venus has made a spectacular appearance in the SW sky remaining visible as an Evening Star until March 2017.
+Mars is still a reddish dot above the SW horizon and will continue to be visible until late spring 2017 and Venus is ending its appearance in the SW sky (March) but is replaced for a short time by Mercury which takes over as Evening Star until mid-April or so.